MorrisMA/MiniCPU-S/README.md

 Definition and documentation of the instruction set is complete.
 Design of the serial ALU is complete.
 Initial verification of the serial ALU is complete.
-Design and implementation of the MiniCPI-S Program Control Unit (PCU) is underway.
+Design and implementation of the MiniCPU-S PCU is underway.